What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Conclusion

 \section{Conclusion}

-We focus on generating high-quality follow-up questions in conversational surveys and propose a two-phase knowledge-driven framework.
-Our framework first selects appropriate entity-relation pairs from dialogue histories as potential topics, and then a GPT-based model is guided by the selected knowledge to generate follow-up questions.
-To verify the effectiveness of the proposed framework, we additionally collect a new dataset and propose a new set of reference-free evaluation metrics called \textit{Gricean Scores}.
-Extensive experimental results suggest that our framework outperforms competitive baseline models in terms of both quantitative and qualitative experiments.
+We propose a knowledge-driven framework to address three challenges in follow-up question generation in conversational surveys, diverse and complex responses interpretation, high-quality question construction, and question evaluation.
+Our framework first selects an entity-relation pair from dialogue histories as question topic and focus, and then uses it to guide a GPT-based model to generate high-quality follow-up questions.
+To verify the effectiveness of the proposed framework, we collect a new dataset and propose a new set of reference-free evaluation metrics, \textit{Gricean Scores}.
+Extensive experimental results suggest that our framework outperforms competitive baseline models in both quantitative and qualitative experiments.